Ellen-ho/medi-connect-api/README.md

 18. Receive the health goal plan sent by the platform when you have maintained records for two consecutive weeks.
 19. Accept the health goal plan and commence your plan accordingly.
 20. Decline the health goal plan provided by the platform.
+21. Click "Forgot Password" if you forget your password, and follow the link sent to your email to reset your password.

 ### Doctor